EDUCBA Logo

 Introduction to Market Failure and The Role of Government

-An imperfect market outcome can be corrected by a change in the incentive structure or reallocation of resources.
+Changing the incentive structure or reallocating resources can correct a bad market outcome.
 Economists often differ in their opinion about the type of market failure and the corrective measures required to resolve it.

 What is a Market Failure?

-It’s impossible to correct market failures concept without understanding what it exactly is and why it stays.
-The most common interpretation of a market failure—failing to attain the standards of “a perfect competition in the general equilibrium of economics”— is easily identifiable in most, if not all the markets.
-While the price equilibrium is a shifting target, consider all sellers and buyers in the market as sprinters in a race, with the exception that the finishing line keeps changing between right, left, up and down.
+It’s impossible to correct the market failure concept without understanding what it exactly is and why it stays.
+The most common interpretation of a market failure—failing to attain the standards of “a perfect competition in the general equilibrium of economics”— is easily identifiable in most, if not all, the markets.
+While the price equilibrium is a shifting target, consider all sellers and buyers in the market as sprinters in a race, except that the finishing line keeps changing between right, left, up, and down.

 A market failure has a negative effect on the economy due to the non-optimal allocation of resources.
-In other words, the social cost to manufacture the goods or services i.e. all the opportunity costs of input resources used in the creation, are not minimized.
+In other words, the social cost to manufacture the goods or services i.e. all the opportunity costs of input resources used in the creation is not minimized.
 This also leads to the wastage of resources.

 Market Failure